Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

 Potatoes (optional)

-Yukon gold, russet, or red potatoes are the side dish of this meal.
-They cook in about the same time as the squash, so we think it’s a good idea to add them.
+This meal’s side dishes are Yukon gold, russet, or red potatoes.
+They cook at about the same time as the squash, so we think it’s a good idea to add them.

 They also taste delicious and look beautiful with the squash.